wierdlygoodcoder/rock-paper-scissors/README.md

  ### Features Left to Implement

- One feature I would like to implement is so the score increments by 1 then the user tells who's won with a modal and once they click ok the web page would reload.
+ One feature I would like to implement is so the score increases by 1 then the user tells who's won with a modal and once they click ok the web page would reload.

  ## Testing
 - I have tested that this page works in different browsers: Chrome, Edge, safari, and firefox